tjtate/sparkpost-api-documentation/services/templates_api.md

 necessary.
 * The provided email_rfc822 should NOT be dot stuff.
 The system dot stuffs before sending the outgoing message.
 * The provided email_rfc822 should NOT contain the SMTP terminator `\r\n.\r\n`.
 The system always adds this terminator.
-* The provided email_rfc822 in MIME format will be rejected if SparkPost cannot parse the contents into a MIME tree.
+* The provided email_rfc822 in MIME format will be rejected if SparkPost and SparkPost Elite cannot parse the contents into a MIME tree.

 ### Options Attributes